henry-oconnor/password-keeper/README.md

 Henry O'Connor, Bernard Heres, John Diggins
 04 / 13 / 2017

-Simple password manager application
+Simple password manager application written for my Java I class with two other students.

-Create a login screen, allow user to register new account Verify Password
+Create a login screen, allow user to register new account

+Verify Password
 * 8 to 10 alphanumeric characters, 1 capital letter, 1 number
 * 1 special character, NO spaces

 Once logged in, user can:
 * add new site login info (site, login, password, notes)
 * list all site login info
 * search for a login based on site

 Required Classes & Methods:
 * Abstract Password Class - contains print method for passwords and validation interface
 * Simple Password Class - allows for unvalidated passwords